-PRACTICAL PAPER : LC-8-A CHEMISTRY LAB 8A
+PRACTICAL PAPER : LC-8-A

-- A. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex and polymeric inorganic molecules (At least two) (25% marks in internal as well as in external)) - B. Spotting this should include at least five major instruments other than glassware, charts etc. (10% marks in internal as well as in external) - C. Seminar (20% marks in internal as well as in external) - D. Project work followed by presentation (50% marks in internal as well as in external)
+CHEMISTRY LAB 8A

-PRACTICAL PAPER : LC-7-B
+- A. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex, polymeric inorganic / organic molecules and methods of analysis (At least two) (10% marks in internal as well as in external) - B. Designing / Fabrication of low cost instruments or techniques / Green audit of campus, town, city etc. (10% marks in internal as well as in external) - C. Experiments based on Indian Knowledge system in chemical sciences (10% marks in internal as well as in external) - D. Spotting this should include at least five major instruments other than glassware, charts etc. (10% marks in internal as well as in external) - E. Seminar (10% marks in internal as well as in external) - F. Project work followed by presentation.
+The project work should be allotted by a committee constituted at institute level in the beginning of the semester IV and a place / space / workstation should be provided to the students by the institution for the completion of project.
+The presentation should be in front of a panel and a proper record with geotagged photographs should be maintained.
+(50% marks in internal as well as in external.)

-CHEMISTRY LAB 7B
+ELECTIVE PAPERS Group-B PRACTICAL PAPER : LC-7-B CHEMISTRY LAB 7B

-A. Spectroscopy
+A. Analysis